secretflow/yacl/yacl/crypto/primitives/tpre/README.md

 ## 2.3  hash function

-Using the hash algorithm, construct the following, where $n$is the order of the elliptic curve and $x$is the input to the function:
+Using the hash algorithm, construct the following, where $n$ is the order of the elliptic curve and $x$ is the input to the function:

 $$h_ x = 1 + \text{Bignum(SM3}(x)||\text{SM3(SM3(}x))) \bmod n-1$$